zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 ## **STEP 1**: Inspect the Input JSON DataSet

  1. From the Console navigate to the object storage

    ![Object Store](../images/upload_objecstorage.png " ")

- 2. For this workshop, we are reusing existing buckets `workshop-scripts` that contains all the input python files and `workshop-data` that contains the Input JSON File  in compartment  `dataflow-demo`.
+ 2. For this workshop, we are reusing existing buckets `workshop-scripts` that contains all the input python files and `workshop-data` that contains all the Input JSON files  in compartment  `dataflow-demo`.
 The process to upload the files is as described [File Upload](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/addingbuckets.htm#Putting_Data_into_Object_Storage).

- 3. In the bucket `workshop-scripts` find the `hive-example.py` file
+ 3. In the bucket `workshop-scripts` find the `hive-example.py` and `query_metastore` files

      ![Files](../images/Hive-Example.png " ")